-I've extensively used and decided against almost every well-known React pattern (or the so-called framework) libraries out there.
+I've extensively used and decided against almost every well-known React pattern (or the so-called framework) libraries out there, at this time.
 Because, React itself leads you into good patterns for most tasks very naturally, and when it doesn't, a framework like

 The End Is Never Here

 Well, when I started this, I thought of writing how all the parts come together and a quick brief on the different modules I had written.
 However, before I finished writing this, each module had already evolved to an extent where many of them could warrant an article of its own.
 So, for now, I'm leaving this with just a gist of the kind of modules that form this seemingly very simple looking website.